strapi/strapi-starter-nuxt-e-commerce/README.md

 ![Root directory](/medias/vercel-deploy-step-2.png)

+  - Once your website has been deployed, create a `STORE_URL` env variable in your dashboard containing the url of your deployed frontend

 ### Automatic build on Vercel

 We're using Nuxt.js which is a static site generator (SSG).
 This means we need to trigger new builds when the content changes in Strapi.
 We'll use webhooks to do this automatically.